Table of Contents

 Animal Kingdom: Basis of Classification

 The animal kingdom is the largest kingdom amongst the five kingdoms consisting of all animals.
 Animals are multicellular eukaryotes; do not possess a cell wall or chlorophyll like plants, and share the same mode of nutrition, that is, the heterotrophic mode.
-Besides these similarities, they are also related to their cell arrangement, body symmetry, the level of organization, coelom, presence/absence of notochord, etc. Based on these features, the animal kingdom has been classified into 11 different phyla.
+Besides these similarities, they are also related to their cell arrangement, body symmetry, level of organization, coelom, presence/absence of notochord, etc. Based on these features, the animal kingdom has been classified into 11 different phyla.
 The different criteria for animal classification are explained below.

 Levels of Organisation

-Symmetry is another basis of classification of animals.
+Symmetry is another basis for the classification of animals.
 Generally, animals show two types of symmetry-